 For adolescents, medication (with assent of the adolescent) and/or behavior therapy is recommended, but a combination of the two is preferable.

-Barriers To Diagnosis And Treatment
+Barriers To Accurate Diagnosis

 One of the reasons often raised by parents as barriers to diagnosis is the fear of mental illness stigma.

-Latest ADHD Research And Controversies
+Latest Treatment Research And Controversies

 Efficacy Of Non-Pharmacological Interventions

 In 2013, Sonuga-Barke and colleagues published a meta-analysis casting a negative light on several types of psychological treatments, including cognitive training, neurofeedback and behavioral interventions.